purpleposeidon/blog/dylib_alloc.md

-# Getting working memory allocation in a plugin system
+# Fixing memory allocation when using a plugin system

 Your typical plugin architecture looks like this.
 You've got a main program.
 It defines some items.
 And then you've got your plugins, dynamic libraries, and they use items defined in the main program to do their stuff.
 There's some benefits to this.
 If you're working on a plugin, you've only got to compile a teeny part of the project instead of the whole mess.
 And the efficiency of doing visual work is vastly improved if you can get immediate feedback, which you can do by hotswapping the library.

-But this doesn't seem to work very well with Rust these days.
+But this doesn't seem to work very well with Rust.
 For example, [this person](https://reddit.com/r/rust/comments/8rh5al/segfaulting_when_using_a_dynamic_library/)'s had trouble.
 Also me.
-It's been a rather *rough* past few coding sessions.
+It's been the source of some rather *rough* coding sessions.
 The problem is that dylibs use malloc, but rlibs use jemalloc.
 Obviously the plugins and the main program need to be using the same allocator!
 We can indicate what allocator to use via